GGkakos/Household-Energy-Forecasting-Standalone/README.md

 ---

-> ### Note: Archived Repository
+> ### Note: Standalone Repository – Maintained by Georgios Gkakos
-> This repository represents the completed version of the project (as of 29/12/2024) collaboratively built by:
+> This repository represents the completed and now standalone version of a collaborative project originally built by:
 >
 > [Marij Qureshi](https://github.com/MarijQ), [Georgios Gkakos](https://github.com/GGkakos), [Het Suhagiya](https://github.com/HetSuhagiya)
 >
-> This repository is no longer actively maintained.
-Please see individual forks for the most up-to-date versions.
+> As of **29/12/2024**, the original repository has been archived.
+This standalone version is now maintained by **Georgios Gkakos** for future updates and improvements.

 ---

 ## Table of Contents